nickbartley/test_app_6/README.md

 # README

-1. Complete Ruby On Rails Developer
+1. First test repo on the complete Ruby On Rails Developer Course by Nick Bartley